rangle/ngCourse2/handout/01-features.md

 }
 ```

-This is pretty straightforward, until we run into the oddities of how `this` keyword works in JavaScript.
+Traditional class based languages often reserve the word `this` to reference the
+current (runtime) instance of the class.
+This is also true in JavaScript, _but_
+JavaScript code can _optionally_ supply `this` to a method at call time.

-## A Refresher on `this`
+### A Refresher on `this`

 Inside a JavaScript class we'll be using `this` keyword to refer to the instance of the class.
 E.g., consider this case: